Thursday, January 30, 2025

 "Can I just hold onto it and give it back when I leave?
 I don't want to bother you," said Alicia, attempting a bit of self-serving generosity.

 Hang on.
-Hang on.
 "Sorry, did you say the door locks on its own when you shut it?
 Automatically?"
 Jeepers creepers, Dr. Pupe is never going to believe this! thought Alicia, to entirely her own amusement.

 "You can also leave it unlocked.
 I mean, you can't, and I'm not going to, but it can be done."
 Allen muttered.
 "We live in exciting times."

-Though she couldn't understand it back then, Alicia had known teammates who voluntarily spent their own, limited, personal free time in the tape room–watching tape, no less.
+Though she couldn't understand it back then, Alicia had known teammates who voluntarily spent their own, limited, personal free time in the tape room - watching tape, no less.
 Breaking down a play was something an assistant coach did.
 She played the game on the ice, setting records and putting up hat tricks on the same night as double-digit penalty box minutes, but the Professler's infectious passion turned Alicia into one of those nerds.
 Watching with Sabrina meant taking the occasional browbeating and getting her ego bruised, but Alicia could bear it now.
 Wrestlers get used to taking bumps, after all.

 Black Violet Dec 2001 -